jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-2/chapter-4.md

 When a father dies leaving his children young, they should be taken care of.
-Even in the times of exposition, when an infant was some time kept, it was thought cruel to put him to death=
+Even in the times of exposition, when an infant was some time kept, it was thought cruel to put him to death:
 - the child was destitute
 - there were then no hospitals or places of charity=
   - it must therefore be put into the custody of some person.